9 Tips to Help with Seasonal Affective Disorder

 4) Take some time off in winter

 Don't take all your holidays in the summer, if possible save some and chase the sun for a week in the winter.
 The flights are often cheaper that time of year which is an extra bonus.
 For some however the abrupt changes between sunlight levels abroad and then having to return to the UK can make SAD symptoms worse.
-Consider how it could make you feel and word out what's best for you.
+Consider how it could make you feel and work out what's best for you.

 5) Consider light therapy